ttencate/rugscriptie/README.md

 `rugscriptie` is a LaTeX package to format the title of a thesis in the style of the University of Groningen, Netherlands.

+If you just want to use the package:

+* Download the package [`rugscriptie.zip`](https://github.com/downloads/ttencate/rugscriptie/rugscriptie.zip).
+This link should always point to the latest version.
-If you just want to use the package, it's easiest to download the provided ZIP file and extract it to the directory containing your thesis.
-Then refer to the extracted file `rugscriptie-manual.pdf` for more information.
+* Extract this ZIP file to the directory containing your thesis.
+* Refer to the extracted file `rugscriptie-manual.pdf` for more information, including a quick-start guide.

+The Git repository lives [on GitHub](https://github.com/ttencate/rugscriptie).
 To build the package from source, clone the Git repository, navigate to its directory, and type `make`.